 3. Specialist Technical Stage

 Building on from the Core Applications Stage, this stage introduces individual specialisms.
-The student chooses two subjects from the list shown on the following page.
 Each Specialist Technical subject, which is non-country specific, is assessed by one three hour examination.

 |Specialist Technical Stage|